Online Qual vs. Face-to-Face: Why it is Time for Market Researchers to Go Online.

 I don’t get it.

-I’ve been doing qualitative research for almost 20 years.
+I’ve been doing qualitative research for almost 25 years.
 I’ve spent much of my professional life on planes.
 I’ve moderated what seems like a million focus groups in a thousand different cities.
 I’ve shadowed consumers in stores, hung out with them at work, and followed them around their homes, camera guy and clients in tow.
-Don’t get me wrong: F2F fieldwork can be very interesting, bordering on exhilarating.
+Don’t get me wrong.
+Face-to-face fieldwork can be very interesting, even exhilarating.

 Some of you may have tried what you think is online qual.
-What I mean is; you’ve done a bulletin board.
+What I mean is, you’ve done a bulletin board.
 Your project probably delivered bored respondents and superficial insights.
-No offense, but that ain’t online qual.
-That’s, well, a bulletin board.
+No offense, but a bulletin board ain’t online qual.
+It’s, well, a bulletin board.

-Technology now allows us to execute just about any projective technique online and most work better online than in F2F settings.
-Guided imagery, collage building, journeying, storytelling are the staples of qualitative research work great in digital environments.
-Add to that the creative things you can do with photographic and video uploads and there’s little than can beat online qual for depth.
+Technology now allows us to execute just about any projective technique online and most work better online than in face-to-face settings.
+Guided imagery, collage building, journeying and storytelling are staples of qualitative research and work great in digital environments.
+Add to that the creative things you can do with photo and video uploads, and live streaming, and there’s little that can beat online qual for depth.